Llŷn Peninsula

-The Llyn Area of Outstanding Natural Beauty covers approximately 62 sqmi.
+The Llŷn Area of Outstanding Natural Beauty covers approximately 62 sqmi.

 Etymology

-The name Llŷn is also sometimes spelled Lleyn, although this spelling is now less common.
-The name is thought to be of Irish origin, and to have the same rootLaigin (Laighin) in Irishas the word Leinster and which also occurs in Porth Dinllaen on the north coast.
+The name Llŷn is sometimes spelled Lleyn in English, although this spelling is now less common.
+The name is thought to be of Irish origin, and to have the same root – Laigin (Laighin) in Irish – as the word Leinster and which also occurs in Porth Dinllaen on the north coast.

 History

-Following the death of Owain Whitetooth (Ddantgwyn), king of Gwynedd, Owain's son Saint Einion seems to have ruled Llŷn as a kingdom separate from his brother Cuneglas' kingdom in Rhos.
+Following the death of Owain Whitetooth (Owain Danwyn), king of Gwynedd, Owain's son Saint Einion seems to have ruled Llŷn as a kingdom separate from his brother Cuneglasus' kingdom in Rhos.
 He is credited with having sponsored Saint Cadfan's monastery on Bardsey Island, which became a major centre of pilgrimage during medieval times.
 There are numerous wells throughout the peninsula, many dating back to the pre-Christian era.
 Many have holy connotations and they were important stops for pilgrims heading to the island.

-The Welsh Triads record regional resistance to Edwin's incursions into Gwynedd by a regional ruler Belyn ap Cynfelyn and his Gosgordd who were allied with Cadwallon ap Cadfan.
+The Welsh Triads record regional resistance to Edwin of Northumbria's incursions into Gwynedd by a regional ruler Belyn ap Cynfelyn and his Gosgordd who were allied with Cadwallon ap Cadfan.
 In subsequent years Llŷn was raided by vikings, most notably by Olaf in the late 10th century.

 The most rural parts are characterised by small houses, cottages and individual farms, resembling parts of south west Ireland.
 There are small compact villages, built of traditional materials.
 The only large-scale industrial activities were quarrying and mining, which have now largely ceased.
-The granite quarries of northern Llŷn have left a legacy of inclines and export docks, and were the reason for the growth of villages such as Llithfaen and Trefor.
+The granite quarries of northern Llŷn have left a legacy of inclines and export docks and were the reason for the growth of villages such as Llithfaen and Trefor.
 Copper, zinc and lead were mined around Llanengan, while 196770 LT of manganese were produced at Y Rhiw between 1894 and 1945.
-The Penrhyn Dû mines have also been extensively mined since the seventeenth century around Abersoch.
+The Penrhyn Dû Mines have also been extensively mined since the seventeenth century around Abersoch.
 Shipbuilding was important at Nefyn, Aberdaron, Abersoch and Llanaelhaearn, although the industry collapsed after the introduction of steel ships from 1880.
 Nefyn was also an important herring port, and most coastal communities fished for crab and lobster.

-Farming was originally simple and organic, but underwent major changes after the Second World War as machines came into widespread use.
+Farming was originally simple and organic but underwent major changes after the Second World War as machines came into widespread use.
 Land was drained and fields expanded and reseeded.
-From the 1950s onwards, extensive use was made of artificial fertilizers, herbicides and pesticides, leading to drastic changes in the appearance of the landscape.Tourism developed after the railway to Pwllheli was built in 1867.
+From the 1950s onwards, extensive use was made of artificial fertilizers, herbicides and pesticides, leading to drastic changes in the appearance of the landscape.

+Tourism developed after the railway to Pwllheli was built in 1867.
 The town expanded rapidly, with several large houses and hotels constructed, and a tramway was built linking the town to Llanbedrog.
 After the Second World War, Butlins established a holiday camp at Penychain, which attracted visitors from the industrial cities of North West England and the West Midlands.
 As car ownership increased, the tourist industry spread to the countryside and to coastal villages such as Aberdaron, Abersoch, Llanbedrog and Nefyn, where many families supplemented their income by letting out rooms and houses.